Loughborough University: Sports

+The university is home to the country's largest concentration of world-class facilities across a wide range of sports.
+Facilities include an indoor athletics centre and outdoor stadium, sports halls and all-weather pitches, a 50-metre swimming pool, squash, badminton and netball courts, an indoor tennis centre and outdoor courts, and two gyms.

+In March 2023, the university opened an extension to its Powerbase gym.
+The new facility spans a combined 3,200m2 and includes 46 lifting platforms, 8 fully instrumented racks and platforms with integrated VALD force plates, Output Sports velocity-based training systems, and Performance Analysis technology.
+It is home to the University's Boxing Centre of Excellence and the Athletic Union Boxing club.

 The ECB National Academy which is also known as the National Cricket Performance Centre has been based at Loughborough since 2003 and provides indoor and outdoor training facilities for cricketers.

 Loughborough was chosen by the British Olympic Association as the training base and official Preparation Camp for Team GB in the run-up to the London 2012 Games.
 Students and graduates of Loughborough won four bronze medals and six Paralympic medals (one gold, three silver and two bronze) in the 2012 Summer Olympics.

 At the 2014 Commonwealth Games in Glasgow, over 120 athletes from Loughborough represented 8 teams, across 10 sports.
 In total, 35 medals were won by athletes with Loughborough connections; 13 bronze, 13 silver and nine gold medals.
 If Loughborough was a country, the university would have finished 11th on the medal table at the 2014 Games.

 In 2016 over 80 students, graduates and Loughborough-linked athletes travelled to Rio to participate in both the Olympic and Paralympic Games.
 In the Olympic competition their athletes secured 12 medals, including 5 golds.
 Loughborough-linked coaches also played a key role in the Games, with alumni guiding Team GB, Canada and Fiji to gold medals.
 During the Paralympic competition Loughborough-linked athletes secured a further 22 medals.

+Loughborough was connected to more than 100 athletes at the 2020 Olympic and Paralympic Games in Tokyo.
+At the Paralympic Games, 21 medals – six gold, six silver and nine bronze – were won by athletes with Loughborough connections.

+Loughborough is home to the world's largest university-based sports technology research group, which is part of the Sports Technology Institute.
+SportPark, based at the university provides a home for national sporting bodies including Youth Sport Trust, British Swimming and several other national governing bodies.

+Research centres and groups

+Loughborough has a wide range of research centres and institutes, including: